saipavan10-git/rcc.billing/README.md

 ## Novel Concepts

 REDCap Automated Billing introduces some concepts outside the normal scope of a REDCap system.
 These are described in [Novel Concepts](https://ctsit.github.io/rcc.billing/articles/novel_concepts.html)

+## Billing for support work

+The complexities of billing for REDCap support work are described in [Billing for REDCap support work](https://ctsit.github.io/rcc.billing/articles/billing_for_support.html)

 ## Business workflows
 - Cleaning person data